VDBBjorn/bjorn-to-code/src/content/posts/20250909_own_your_boundary.md

 **After**: "Our tests prove the behavior works.
 Refactor away."

-> Component tests become your safety net for refactoring and your documentation for new team members.
+Component tests become your safety net for refactoring and your documentation for new team members.

 ---

-Next post: How to implement this with real code examples.